Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 # Kover Gradle Plugin

-Gradle plugin that measures the coverage with tests of code running on the JVM and generates coverage reports.
+Gradle plugin that measures the coverage for tests running on the JVM and generates coverage reports.

 ## Table of contents